duckdb/duckdb-web/_posts/2021-08-26-external-sorting.md

 The performance of the other systems is in the same ballpark, with DuckDB and ClickHouse going toe-to-toe at around \~4 seconds for 100M integers.
 Because SQLite is so much slower, we will not include it in our next set of experiments (TPC-DS).

-DuckDB and ClickHouse both making very good use out of all available threads, with a single-threaded sorting in parallel, followed by a parallel merge sort
+DuckDB and ClickHouse both make very good use out of all available threads, with a single-threaded sort in parallel, followed by a parallel merge sort.
 We are not sure what strategy HyPer uses.
 For our next experiment, we will zoom in on multi-threading, and see how well ClickHouse and DuckDB scale with the number of threads (we were not able to set the number of threads for HyPer).